ashleydavis/routey/README.md

 	http://localhost:3000/myrestapi/sub1/sub2/sub3/		<-- Sub-route, supports HTTP get.

 A setup like this with sub-routes defines a tree of routes.
 When a route is handled Routey will walk down the tree invoking nested *open* handlers at each level until it reaches the end of the route.
-At that point it will invoke the appropriate HTTP verb handler.
+At that point it will invoke the defined route handler.
 After that it will walk back up the tree invoking *close* handlers at each level until reaches the root-route.

 In the previous example this means that sub1 is opened before sub2, and sub2 is opened before sub3.
 Then after the route is handled (by *get.js* in this example) sub3 is closed, followed by sub2 being closed, followed by sub1 being closed.